jamesread/blog.jread.com/content/posts/lifeplanning-with-ai/index.md

 Okay! this is looking better.
 Antora can also do awesome diagrams as well.

-Now that I've got a system for documenting and capturing this, I went to down on building out the pages - which really became addictive.
+Now that I've got a system for documenting and capturing this, it make be really enthusiastic to fill out the page content - health, travel, future roles, etc - it really became addictive.
+Because everything was a single page, with a narrow focus, it was really easy to just keep going and going.

 I've built up my life plan now in quite a lot of detail.
 Obviously lots of it is pretty sensitive stuff - I've documented bits about my health, my career, wealth, etc, and naturally I won't be sharing any of that.
 However, so that this might be useful for you, let me share the current table of contents I have - and this might give you some ideas for your own life planning documentation: